History A Level

 This is what really sets us apart.
 At our college you will experience the freedom to be yourself.
 Being part of an active Students’ Union, having opportunities to travel and enjoying live entertainment are just a few of the amazing opportunities available to you.

-Applicants should also have a minimum of six GCSEs at grades 9-4, including GCSE English Language.
-Students do not need to have completed GCSE History, however if it has been taken, a minimum of a 5 should have been achieved.
+Applicants require a grade 5 in English Language and should also have a minimum of six GCSEs at grades 9-4.
+Students do not need to have completed GCSE History, however if it has been taken, a minimum of a grade 5 should have been achieved.

 Assessment is through examinations and coursework in the second year.

 This A Level could lead on to a related degree course, such as history, politics or law, but the skills you will learn, such as thinking and writing clearly and logically and interpreting and evaluating evidence, will be useful in a wide range of other subjects.
 History is identified by selective universities as one of the subjects they prefer applicants to have studied at A Level.